jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 - Within the virtual machine we provision a docker instance.
 - A postgres instance is then provisioned on docker.
 - Data is inserted and retrieved from postgres which details hardware specifications.
-- Technologies used in this project were; regex, bash, docker, git, postgres, centos, xfce, virtual machine and google cloud platform.
+- Technologies used: regex, bash, docker, git, postgres, centos, xfce, virtual machine and google cloud platform.

 # Quick Start
 - Start a psql instance using psql_docker.sh